QCD resummation for hadronic final states: Event shapes in collisions

 where $p,\bar p$ are lightlike momenta.
 We now state two properties of the thrust axis $\vec{n}_T$~\cite{catani}, namely that no $\vec{p_i}$ lies in $P_{\vec{n}_T}$ and that the hemisphere three-momenta are aligned with $\vec{n}_T$, i.e.\ $q_{t1}=q_{t2}=0$.
 Note that $q_i^2 \neq 0$.
 Thanks to these properties, and using energy-momentum conservation together with the above Sudakov parametrization we have

-where in the last line the sum runs over $n$ soft and/or collinear emissions, which we have labelled with momenta $k_i$.
+where in the last line all sums run over soft and/or collinear emissions, which we have labelled with momenta $k_i$, and $V_1(k_i)$, $V_2(k_i)$ are their contributions to the respective hemisphere mass.
 Note that we have neglected recoil effects, which are beyond NLL accuracy~\cite{catani,Banfi:2004yd,Monni:2011gb}.
 Thus, we have managed to turn the task of resumming the thrust distribution, into the resummation of the invariant masses of the two hemispheres.
 Moreover, the second and third last lines of Eq.~(\ref{eq:thrust_mass_kin}) show that to the accuracy we are working at, the hemisphere mass and thrust are additive observables, i.e. the contribution of $n$ emission is the sum of the contributions of each emissions.

 We can now turn our attention to the actual resummation of the thrust distribution.
 We start by considering the real-emission contribution to the cumulative distribution Eq.~(\ref{eq:thrust_sigma_def}), in the appropriate collinear limit.
 At NLL accuracy it can be written as a product of independent angular ordered emissions, as given by the generating functional derived in the previous section: